aninditadash/java_basics/README.md

 <img src="https://usemynotes.com/wp-content/uploads/2021/02/what-are-access-specifiers-in-java.jpg" width=700 />

+### **Method Modifiers**

+In addition to access modifiers, methods have other modifiers.

+- __abstract:__ When you declare a method abstract, a method body is always omitted.
+An abstract method can only be declared on an abstract class or an interface.
+- __static:__ Sometimes called a class method, rather than an instance method, because it's called directly on the Class instance.
+- __final:__ A method that is final cannot be overridden by subclasses.
+- __default:__ Only applicable to an interface.
+- __synchronized:__ This modifier manages how multiple threads will access the code in this method.

 ## **Encapsulation**

 It is defined as the wrapping up of data under a single unit.
 It is the mechanism of bundling data (variables) and the methods that operate on that data within a single unit (a class).
 It restricts direct access to an object's internal state, allowing interaction only through defined public methods (getters and setters).